HysterectomySkip to the navigation

 Hysterectomy procedures (how the uterus is removed) include:

 - Laparoscopically assisted vaginal hysterectomy (LAVH).

 There are several different hysterectomy procedures, each with advantages and disadvantages.
 Depending on your reason for considering a hysterectomy, you may have a choice between two or more procedures.
 For complicated or cancer-related conditions that require maximum access and careful examination, your doctor will likely recommend an abdominal hysterectomy.

-This type of hysterectomy is done through a small incision (cut) in the vagina, rather than through an abdominal incision.
+This type of hysterectomy is done through an incision (cut) in the vagina, rather than through an abdominal incision.
 The ovaries and other organs may also be removed.
 Vaginal hysterectomy tends to cause less pain, and takes less healing time than abdominal hysterectomy.
 A vaginal hysterectomy can be done: